jschwarzwalder/aws-sdk-php/docs/guide/waiters.rst

     ];

     // Initiate a race between the waiters, fulfilling the promise with the
-    // first waiter to complete (or the first bucket to become available).
+    // first waiter to complete (or the first bucket to become available)
     $any = Promise\any($promises)
         ->then(function (CommandInterface $command) {
             // This is invoked with the command that succeeded in polling the
             // resource.
-Here was can know which bucket won the race. echo "The {$command['Bucket']} waiter completed first!\n";
+Here we can know which bucket won the race. echo "The {$command['Bucket']} waiter completed first!\n";
         });

-    // Force the promise to complete.
+    // Force the promise to complete
     $any->wait();